Mac OSX Tunnelblick / OpenVPN Setup

 Click Here to login and configure the OpenVPN connection.
 Our system will automatically email your Config file to you or you also have the option to download it manually.

 If your account is on the Shared IP platform, you are welcome to choose any or as many servers as you like.
 If you have a Dedicated IP account your server details will be automatically selected for you.

 3. Get the config files

-Click onto the download option, you have the option to download the files as UDP or TCP.
+Click onto the download option, with the obfuscation version of OpenVPN from VPNUK you only have the option to connect to the service through the UDP protocol on port 443.
 If you prefer to have the files sent to your inbox, confirm your email address then click onto the ‘Continue’ button, this will instruct our server to email your config file to you.
 The email will arrive after a couple of minutes.

 4. Download Tunnelblick

 Click the ‘Install’ button to copy Tunnelblick to your hard drive.